 - Improved cation exchange: Cation exchange capacity or CEC is the number of cations a soil can exchange at a given pH.
 Essentially, CEC is what determines which nutrients are available to your plants and is measured as soil fertility.
 Organic matter has three times the cation exchange capacity of the richest clay.

-- Aeration in dense soils: Healthy soil, like any other living organism, needs airflow to thrive.
+- Aeration in dense soils: When you up the organic content in your vegetable garden, you increase air flow.
+Healthy soil, like any other living organism, needs airflow to thrive.
 Without sufficient airflow, plant roots and beneficial organisms cannot access the necessary oxygen required for growth.
 Additionally, carbon dioxide can build up in the soil atmosphere and plants will stunt, ceasing to grow.

 - Important nutrients: Decomposing organic matter provides the soil with nutrients that plants need to grow.
 Fungi, invertebrates, and microorganisms break down organic matter, converting it into the simplest forms of micro/macro nutrients, such as nitrogen, phosphorus and potassium.